Skip to main content

 Do you want to know more about Duo2?

-What are the effects of allowing HCT for transport to/from combi terminals?
+What are the impacts of HCT for transport to and from intermodal terminals?

 To control the HCT program, we have a working group that convenes four meetings annually in which both those responsible for each work package and other members of CLOSER participate.